 Apple refreshed the Mac mini in March 2020 with a bump to the computer’s storage — essentially doubling the storage on both standard configurations.
 Prior to that, the last major upgrade to the Mac mini arrived in 2018, giving it a much-needed refresh, so it’s no surprise people started to pick up this portable desktop computer again.
 However, unlike the iMac, the mini requires necessary peripherals, particularly a reliable monitor.

-But what monitor is compatible with the mini and the best choice for your Mac mini projects?
+But what monitor is compatible with the mini and the best choice for your Mac mini setup?
 Apple used to make its own displays, but the last one was discontinued in 2016.
-There are reports that the company may be releasing a new Apple-branded monitor in the future, but for now the best options remain other brands.
-So, let’s go over top choices for you to consider.
+While Apple recently released a new line of Pro displays, they are out of reach for most consumers (price-wise, they start at $5,000 for just the monitor — no stand), so for now the best options remain other brands.
+So, let’s go over the top choices for you to consider.

 As we noted in our review, the menu options are very easy to use via the hidden joystick, and allow for detailed adjustment of color and image quality.
 The price is high, but this model really has it all.

 Samsung LC32F397FWNXZA 32-inch Curved

 If you like the idea of a curved, extra-large screen but your budget is limited, this alternative Samsung monitor makes a great choice.
 It has a beautiful design and good HD picture quality.
 Response time is around 4ms, which is a little high compared to high-end monitors, but for Mac mini purposes it should be fine.
 You will need to use an HDMI connection with mini, as this model lacks some of the advanced ports of other models.
 However, for an affordable 16:9 monitor, it’s an excellent pick!